 How fast is this being implemented for banks?

 There is a perception that banking system innovation is near-impossible due to the constraints and complexity of legacy infrastructure and that change would necessarily be slow, risky and difficult.
 However, this doesn’t have to be the case. these BBLS projects are being delivered simultaneously and will be delivered in under two months, including rigorous testing.
-We’re unaware of other similar comprehensive end-to-end solutions being delivered in similar timeframes.
+We’re unaware of other similar solutions being delivered in similar timeframes.